Ahsaaant/ISRU-Site-Selection-Engine/README.md

 # ISRU Site Selection Engine

-This tool identifies candidate lunar base locations of the south pole of the moon from the proximity to cold traps and well lit power areas.
+This tool identifies candidate lunar base locations at the south pole of the moon from the proximity to cold traps and well lit power areas.

 ---